abilandz/PH8124/Lecture_4/Lecture_4.md

 Exp=2
 echo $((Int**Exp)) # prints 25
 ```
-As you can see from the above example, it is not necessary within ```(( ... ))``` to reference the content of variable explicitly with **$**, the operator itself takes care of that.
+As you can see from the above example, it is not necessary within ```(( ... ))``` to reference the content of the variable explicitly with **$** &mdash; the operator itself takes care of that.
 The following alternatives with lengthier code are also correct:

 ```bash
 echo $(($Int**$Exp)) # prints 25
 echo $((${Int}**${Exp})) # prints 25
 ```

-but clearly it is not as clear and elegant as the very first version.
+But it is not as clear and elegant as the first version.

 Operator ```(( ... ))``` can handle only integers, both in terms of input and output.
 An attempt to use floating point numbers leads to an error: